PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 $spreadsheet->getActiveSheet()->getSheetView()->setZoomScale(75);
 ```

-Note that zoom level should be in range 10 â€“ 400.
+Note that zoom level should be in range 10 - 400.

-### Sheet tab color
+## Sheet tab color

 Sometimes you want to set a color for sheet tab.
 For example you can have a red sheet tab: